-There is not much to add to the decoration of these cars.
+There is not much to add to the decoration of these coaches.
 However, for the 1st class compartments, I wanted to add headrests, mirrors and pictures.
 I believe that there were also pictures in 2nd class, but they are a little tedious to stick!
-So for the moment only the 1st class privileged people will enjoy this!
+So, for the moment only the 1st class privileged people will enjoy this!

 This work will obviously be much easier on the disassembled interior fittings.

 No question for me to do this in painting, too tedious.
 The headrests are therefore made of small pieces of self-adhesive labels.
 Small defect: the sides of the headrests, which should be treated, are not.

 I have got for a long time a set of self-adhesive metallic paper rolls of different colours (very good for Christmas decorations), including a silver version, into which I cut out small rectangles of 6 × 2.5 mm.

 I went on the Internet and found real black and white photographs of simple subjects (landscapes, statues, architecture).
 There are about ten different subjects.
 Obviously, the huge reduction makes them virtually no longer recognizable, but that’s just for the beauty of it.
 Size (images imported under MS Word, here magnified about five times): 3.4 × 2.1 mm.